 The event came together seamlessly and proved to be a success for Jansport.

-BL&S provides pre-event planning as well as on-site support to ensure the sound system performs optimally during a wide array of special events at Fenway.
+Boston Light & Sound® (BL&S) provides pre-event planning as well as on-site support to ensure the sound system performs optimally during a wide array of special events at Fenway.

 The Red Sox often have multiple activities, from ring ceremonies, to